Agricultural Sector Investment Program (ASIP) - Explained

 The Agricultural Sector investment (ASIP) was a project that started in March 1995 and ended in 2001.
 It was developed by the World Bank Group and 50% of its funds was primarily directed at agricultural extension, research, and other support activities.
 It is basically focused on the development of agriculture in Africa.

-A Little More on What is the Agricultural Sector Investment Program (ASIP)
+What is the Hist of the Agricultural Sector Investment Program (ASIP)?

 To fund the Agricultural Sector Investment Program (ASIP), approximately $60 million was provided as funds for the program.
 ASIP primary goals were creating policies and institutional improvements in critical areas of trade and pricing, land tenure and use, food security, agricultural marketing and others.
 It also aimed at the creation of a rural investment fund of small-scale capital investments in rural areas and also matching grant basis to support the privatization of government farms.
 Other core priorities included encouraging that public investment transactions are in accordance with policy and institutional improvements and also the development of the private sector so as to be profitable and risk-free for foreign investment.